NordicPlayground/puck/_tutorials/mbed.md

 After having done so, log in with your newly created user.
 You will be able to enter the online IDE now and start your own projects!
 The online IDE for mbed is called "Compiler".
 It is where you will write your code, import libraries and even review pull requests, all in the browser.
-Press the compiler button in the top right corner to enter the compiler.
+Press the compiler button in the top right corner to enter the compiler in a new tab.

 > ![](../images/mbed_compiler.PNG)
 > mbed.org front page with the compiler button encircled